turingarena/turingarena/docs/interface.md

   ...
 }
 ```
-Unline C, switch cases does not falltrough.
-Case labels should be int litterals, and you could put more labels to a case separated by a comma.
+Unlike C, switch cases does not falltrough.
+Case labels should be int literals, and you could put more labels to a case separated by a comma.
-The switch xpression should be an integer expression.
+The switch expression should be an integer expression.
 There is no default case.